YKhanTU/Prototype2D/README.md

     has no official release date or plans for publishing as of yet.

 * NOTICE: No license has been added to this project because this is already open-source.
 The only intended use of my code is for EDUCATIONAL PURPOSES.
-You may not use this code for commercial purposes or re-distribution, let alone claim it as your own.
+You may not use this code for commercial purposes or re-distribution.
+Period.